Allen Saalburg

 Allen Russell Saalburg (1899–1987) was an American painter, illustrator, and screen printer born in Rochelle, Illinois.
-His father was the cartoonist Charles W. Saalburg.
-He studied at the Art Students League of New York before working in advertising and magazine illustration in the 1920s.
-A business trip he took to Paris in 1929 with his wife, sketching runway fashion for department stores, led to his first gallery show, at the esteemed Bernheim-Jeune, with his second in New York at a gallery of Louis Bouché.
-During the 1930s he had regular shows of screenprints on glass (his specialty) and wall panels, and directed a mural division of the Works Progress Administration (WPA), in New York City, overseeing murals in the Central Park Zoo and other New York locations.
-His murals in the Arsenal of Central Park survive today.
+His brother, Leslie, was a fashion illustrator; his father was the cartoonist and color-printing inventor Charles W. Saalburg.
+Allen studied at the Art Students League of New York before working in advertising and magazine illustration in the 1920s.
+In 1929 he traveled to Paris with his wife, the fashion and costume designer Muriel King, and with her sketched runway fashions for department stores.
+While there he had his first gallery show, at the esteemed Bernheim-Jeune gallery, and his second back in New York at a gallery run by Louis Bouché.